BenceLovas/beo-surface/README.md

 # UX improvements

+- title for skill abrr
 - clendar:
   - selected state for button
   - show selected days amount (before save)
   - button for jumping to 'today' (only shows up when to on todays month)
   - display start and end date as text somewhere - show days between - maybe 3 circles (date - days - date)
+- emp row - lock input fields and button to top on expand
 - animate outline when error state happens
 - create tutorial that walks you through the page
 - color picker appear nicely